xisfor/movr/README.md

 Checkout the prject and go in to that folder.
 The following commands should get you up and running

+Install requirements:

   - `virtualenv .venv`
   - `source .venv/bin/activate`
   - `pip install -r requirements.txt`

+Prep app environment:

   - `export FLASK_APP=movr.py`
   - `export FLASK_DEBUG=1` - (optional)

+Create a database and run:

   - `flask initdb`
   - `flask run`